LabKey/labkey-ui-components/README.md

 This will prompt you for the new version.
 Choose a version increment in accordance with [SemVer](https://semver.org/).
 This command will update the `package.json` file and commit that change.
 Then you can do a `git push` to get the update into the remote repository.
 (Note, you could instead use `npm publish`, but you will have to update the `package.json` file manually before using that command.)

+##Troubleshooting

+Here we capture some tips on getting past some problems you may encounter while building and publishing.

+**Type is not assignable**

+*TS2322: Type 'import("/Development/labkey/trunk/server/optionalModules/sampleManagement/node_modules/@glass/querygrid/node_modules/@glass/base/dist/models/model").QueryGridModel' is not assignable to type 'import("/Development/labkey/trunk/server/optionalModules/sampleManagement/node_modules/@glass/base/dist/models/model").QueryGridModel'.*

+This is usually an indication that in your glass package, you have a reference to another glass component that uses an inexact version (e.g., prefixed with ^).
+To fix this, you'll need to publish a new version of the package that referenced the inexact version.
+Since this will require no code changes, lerna may not recognize that a new version should be published.
+You can use the [--force-publish](https://github.com/lerna/lerna/tree/master/commands/version#--force-publish) option for lerna to make it create a new version.

+To prevent this problem in the future, you should pay attention to changes made to the `yarn.lock` file as you are doing development.
+Generally, this file in the `glass-components` repository should not have references to any `@glass` packages.
+If there are references, use `yarn list` to examine the full set of dependencies and find where differing versions of one of the `@glass` pacakges are being included.